Hypertension – High blood pressure warning Dr. Winsome Christie

 You can reduce your chances of getting renovascular hypertension by keeping your blood vessels healthy.
 To do that, you should:

-• Walk, or do some form of physical activity on most days of the week.
-Lose weight, if you are overweight.
+Walk, or do some form of physical activity on most days of the week.
+Lose weight, if you are a heavier person.

 Idiopathic intracranial hypertension results in elevated pressure within the skull.
 It is also called “pseudotumor cerebri.”